Combe Martin Pack o' Cards Inn

 Combe Martin Industrial History

-, and it was founded in 1738 by landowning gent George Ley, who endowed it subject to 20s. a year for the poor parishioners.
-The school was rebuilt about 1820.
-It was free f…
+had half an acre of land attached to it, and it was founded in 1738 by landowning gent George Ley, who endowed it subject to 20s. a year for the poor parishioners.
+The schoo…

 Introduction to Combe Martin

-…- established in 1733 by George Ley - entrusted the master with forty silver sixpences to be allotted to the poor folk.
-Historian Fred J. Snell attributes this custom to th…
+…the governors of the National School - established in 1733 by George Ley - entrusted the master with forty silver sixpences to be allotted to the poor folk.
+Historian Fred J…